ibmverse/verse-developer/_tutorials/business_card.markdown

     ![more action button]({{site.baseurl}}/tutorials/img/bizcard_more_action.png)

-    The "Sample 1" action button displays:
+    The "Person Action" action button displays:

     ![action button]({{site.baseurl}}/tutorials/img/bizcard_action.png)

-4. Click the "Sample 1" button to open the specified web application in a new window.
+4. Click the "Person Action" button to open the specified web application in a new window.
 If you examine the URL in the new window, you will see the searchFor parameter with the email address of the person whose business card you viewed in Verse.

 <br><br>
 <hr>